Small Crafts (yatch)

 All people on board will be required to produce a valid passport.
 Visa will be issued by the Immigration Authorities upon presentation of required documents.

-Any departing yacht to a foreign port shall call back to Port Louis Harbour to complete the departure formalities which are also processed through the VCS either by the appointed agent or by the MPA (Harbour Radio).
+Any departing yacht to a foreign port shall call back to Port Louis Harbour to complete the departure formalities which are also processed through the VCS either by the appointed agent or by the MRA-Customs.
+The yacht master/owner must send mail to the MRA-Customs on This email address is being protected from spambots.
+You need JavaScript enabled to view it. and confirm the actual date of departure, the next port of call as well as the departure crew/passenger list.

 A departure clearance certificate is automatically generated through the VCS once same has been approved by Customs and does not need any signature.
 However an endorsed copy may be requested from the Customs office at the Customs Landing Steps if required by the Yacht master.